BenoitCastandet/chloroseq/README.md

 # chloroseq
 a bioinformatic pipeline to systematically analyse the chloroplast transcriptome using RNA-Seq

-perl script that runs pipeline to:
+This a perl script that runs a bioinformatic pipeline to:
 1) get single nt coverage, window coverage, exons and introns rpkm for chloroplast genes, following tophat alignments of RNA-Seq data (Analysis 1)
 2) get the splicing efficiency, following tophat alignement of RNA-Seq data (Analysis 2)
 3) look at the editing sites in chloroplast, following tophat alignment of RNA-Seq data (Analysis 3)

-This is a perl script to get single nt coverage, window coverage, exon rpkm, intron rpkm, and splicing and editing efficiencies for chloroplast genes following tophat alignments.

 Bedtools v2.25.0 must be installed.
 If all 3 analyses are run it will produce nine files as listed: